Lego Friends: Animated series, web shorts and TV specials

 An animated series and TV specials based on the Lego Friends theme have been released to accompany the product line.
 The story follows the adventures of the five friends in their hometown of Heartlake City.
 The toy line is also accompanied by a series of animated short films released on YouTube.

 Series

 Friends of Heartlake City

 Friends of Heartlake City is an animated television series that premiered on 3 November 2013.
 Each episode had a runtime of 25 minutes.

 Friends: The Power of Friendship

 Lego Friends: The Power of Friendship aired on Netflix on 4 March 2016.
 The series includes two seasons with four episodes.

 Friends: Girls on a Mission

 Friends: Girls on a Mission is a 2018 television series on Family Channel in Canada, on KidsClick and later Kabillion in the United States, Pop in the United Kingdom and Ireland, Super RTL in Germany, and TVNZ in New Zealand.
 The series premiered on 25 October 2018 and has continued for four seasons.

+Friends: The Next Chapter

+Friends: The Next Chapter is a 2023 animated web series on YouTube.
+The first season premiered on March 26, 2023.
+A second season premiered on June 13, 2024.
+These seasons' episodes both had a runtime of 22 minutes.
+A third season premiered on May 9, 2025, where these episodes' runtimes were shortened to 11 minutes.